 “There are different difficulties and the original arcade mode to play, so it has replayability.”

-“10 euros are a bit much for it though, in my opinion, as the game does not have that much of a replay value and even during one playthrough the player gets to go through mirrored versions of level segments.”
+“(10 euros are a bit much for it though, in my opinion, as the game does not have that much replay value and even during one playthrough the player gets to go through mirrored versions of level segments.)”

 “I give it a no recommendation because it's rather short and there isn't much replayability.”

-The game's stability is heavily criticized, with numerous reports of glitches such as unrecognized inputs, incorrect animations, and persistent HUD issues, leading many players to describe it as buggy and unfinished.
-While some users note that controls are tight and function well, the overall consensus is that the game suffers from significant stability problems that detract from the experience.
+The game's stability has been widely criticized, with numerous reports of glitches such as unrecognized inputs, incorrect animations, and persistent HUD issues.
+Many players describe it as a buggy and unfinished experience, leading to frustration and disappointment, despite some noting that controls are otherwise tight.
+Overall, the consensus is that the game suffers from significant stability problems that detract from the overall experience.

 “The controls in this game are very tight and have no glitches at all.”